vsntos/site/content/post/ainda_estou_aqui/index.md

 featured: false

 # Featured image
+# Place an image named `featured.jpg/png` in this page's folder and customize its options here.
 image:
-  caption: "Imagem representativa do estudo"
+  caption:
-  focal_point: "center"
+  focal_point: ""
   placement: 2
   preview_only: false